Taxable Benefits, Tax Credits, and Deductions

 The amount entered for additional tax benefits increases taxable income by the specified amount each year of the projections (unless you enter a From Age or To Age to reflect that the benefit will begin some year in the future, or that it's expected to stop in a future year, for instance when the client retires).
 This will increase the amount of tax your client pays and therefore decrease the available cash flow.

-The Taxable Income Details table shows the application of the tax deduction or taxable benefit.
+The Taxable Income Details table shows the application of the Tax Deductions or Tax Benefits.
 Click the blue icon at the top of the Taxable Income column to see the details.

-In the Taxable Income Details table, the Benefits column displays the Additional tax benefits entered.
+In the Taxable Income Details table, the Benefits column displays the Additional Tax Benefits entered.
 See the above screenshot.
-This amount corresponds to Line 119 - Employment insurance and other benefits in the T1 Income Tax and Benefit Return.
+This amount corresponds to Line 11900 - Employment insurance and other benefits in the T1 Income Tax and Benefit Return.

 Still need help?
 Contact Us Contact Us